top of page

 The use of natural fibres has no impact on the environment as long as they are both a sustainable resource and totally biodegradable.
 We love all natural fibres, both cellulose and protein, and appreciate each one for their different characteristics.

-Those below are the natural fibres we regularly use.
+Those listed below are the fibres we regularly use.

 HIMALAYAN HEMP & NETTLE